vangeance666/2205_crypto_wolfssl/wolfssl/Release/README.md

-# Loading code up on Visual Studio
+# ⚡ Loading code up on Visual Studio
 - Launch wolfssl.sln at root folder with Visual Studio.
 The codes are within *crypto* project.

+# ✨ Functionalities
+1. Manual verification of two certs.
+2. Printing of desired cert details (Modulus and Exponent included).
+3. Option to print peer cert details when established connection.
+4. Sending of GET & POST messages to peer with SSL (peer certs are verified against our CA Certs from https://wiki.mozilla.org/CA).
+5. User able to craft their own GET & POST parameters to send to peer.
+6. :star2: Able to follow website redirect response.

-# Structure
+# 🔥 Structure
 Files within in *crypto* project.

 | Filename | Description |